chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 Before using the configuration to encrypt a binary HTTP message to the gateway, clients can run K-Check with their configured mirrors to ensure that this configuration is correct for the given gateway.

+# Integrated Mirrors

+As discussed in {{introduction}}, K-Check's design is motivated by a requirement in various systems to protect the user's privacy by ensuring that they remain in a sufficiently large anonymity set.
+K-Check's availability is also important, so that users do not lose access to the system.

+In many of these systems, including common configurations for Oblivious HTTP and Privacy Pass, there is already a party who is necessarily trusted to protect the user's privacy in this way, and whose operational availability is already a prerequisite for using the system.
+In Oblivious HTTP, this is the Relay; in Privacy Pass it is typically a transport proxy.

+When such a party exists, it is RECOMMENDED that they operate a mirror service for their users and K is set to 1.
+This avoids revealing any metadata about the client's activity to additional parties, reduces the likelihood of an outage, and does not impair security or privacy.

 # Security Considerations

 K-Check assumes that at least one client-configured mirror is honest.
 Under this assumption,